rookiemonkey/dummy-products-api/CONTRIBUTING.md

 ```

+## CONTRIBUTING A DEPARTMENT

+1. when contributing a department,
+- add a department type into the object that is exported on /src/models/_departments.js

+2. give the new department at least 2 properties, id and the department name
+- if the department name has space, enclose it inside 2 double quotes
+- give it a least 5 starting products types with images. (follow the guidlines on how to contribute a product)

-## CONTRIBUTING A PRODUCT / PRODUCT IMAGES
+## CONTRIBUTING A PRODUCT / PRODUCT IMAGES (existing department)

 1. when contributing a product,
 - add a product type into a specific department's array on /src/models/_departments.js